×

 • Congenital or acquired absence of ovaries

-• Premature menopause
+• Early menopause

-• Chromosomal abnormalities passed on to descendants
+• Chromosomal abnormalities that are transmitted to offspring

 • Lack of ovarian stimulation

-• Recurrent IVF failure
+• Repeated IVF failure

 • Recurrent miscarriages